 Mitigation protects the structure from more damage

-Water mitigation is the emergency phase: source control, extraction, moisture mapping, demolition of non-salvageable materials, dehumidification, air movement, antimicrobial treatment where appropriate, and daily moisture monitoring.
-The goal is to stop secondary damage and document what was affected before repairs begin.
+Water mitigation is the stabilization phase: source control, extraction, moisture mapping, selective removal of materials that cannot be restored, dehumidification, air movement, antimicrobial treatment where appropriate, and moisture monitoring.
+The goal is to limit secondary damage and document what was affected before repairs begin.

 Reconstruction restores the property after mitigation